 What is a 95% mortgage?

 A 95% mortgage is a secured loan that covers 95% of a property’s value.
-So, if you wanted to buy a home valued at £200,000, a 95% mortgage would cover £190,000 of the cost, but you’d need to put down a deposit of £10,000.
-95% mortgages are particularly useful for first-time buyers, who often struggle to save up more than a 5% deposit.
+If you want to buy a home valued at £200,000, a 95% mortgage will cover £190,000 of the cost.
+That means you’ll need to put down a deposit of £10,000.

 Should I save for a bigger deposit?

-How much can I borrow?
+How much can I borrow with a 95% mortgage?

-To give you a rough idea, mortgage providers could lend up to three or four times your salary, or slightly less than that if you’re basing the mortgage on two incomes.
+This will be dependent on your personal circumstances.
+But mortgage providers could lend up to three or four times your salary, or slightly less than that if you’re basing the mortgage on two incomes.
 Your incomings and outgoings will also be taken into consideration, along with your all-important credit score.

 What are the disadvantages of a 95% mortgage?